bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model (DOM) is an application programming interface (API) for valid HTML and well-formed XML documents.
+It defines the logical structure of documents and the way a document is accessed and manipulated.
+In the DOM specification, the term "document" is used in the broad sense - increasingly, XML is being used as a way of representing many different kinds of information that may be stored in diverse systems, and much of this would traditionally be seen as data rather than as documents.
 2. What is an event?
+JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
+When the page loads, it is called an event.
+When the user clicks a button, that click too is an event.
 3. What is an event listener?
+The addEventListener() method attaches an event handler to the specified element.
+The addEventListener() method attaches an event handler to an element without overwriting existing event handlers
 4. Why would we convert a NodeList into an Array?
+NodeLists and Arrays are two different things because NodeLists are actually not a JavaScript API, but a browser API.

+Things like querySelectorAll() and getElementsByTagName() aren’t JavaScript methods, they’re browser APIs that let you access DOM elements.
+You can then manipulate them with JavaScript.
 5. What is a component?
+is a bunch of parts that come together to make a bigger whole.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account